allenai/allennlp-demo/README.md

     pip install -r requirements.txt
     ```

-    Note that this will install the latest _released_ version of AllenNLP - to use a version which you have been working on, run `python setup.py install` in the root of your clone of allennlp.
+2. Install the version of AllenNLP you would like to use.

+    a.
+To install the latest release, run `pip install allennlp`.

+    b.
+If you would like to use the same version this commit was tested on, please look in the
+        Dockerfile and install that commit.

+        ```
+        git+git://github.com/allenai/allennlp.git@$SOURCE_COMMIT`.
+        ```

+    c.
+To install AllenNLP from source you can use `pip install --editable .`

 2. Build the frontend and start a development frontend service